AzmiHaider92/Perfect-loop-gif-nerf/README.md

 We used Colmap to generate camera positions for extracted images.
 Below is a visualization of the camera positions around the object (number of frame is next to the point in black).
 The blue points represent the path that the person recording is taking around the object - assume object is placed at (0,0,0).
-You can see clearly that the person holding the camera is moving more than a 360deg around the object.
-Meaning, the person is not returning to the origin point.
+You can see clearly that the person holding the camera circled the object for more than 360 degrees.
+Meaning, The person did not return to the starting point.
 Also, the Z axis shows that the person is moving up and down while capturing the video.

 <p align="center">